 |Kachche Gosht Biryani|

-That said, there are a lot of steps to the dish.
+That said, there are a LOT of steps to the dish.
 It seemed unduly complicated, or maybe just clumsy in the directions.
 I looked up various recipes online, as well as in some cookbooks of my own.
 Comparing styles and ingredients, I made what I felt to be a good approximation, but all my own.
 I cannot know ahead of time if it will all work out or not, but once I work on a dish like this, I can see where any difficulties lie, and correct them or facilitate them.
 One thing in particular was getting the onions fried early enough to have them for use IN the dish and not just as a decoration for on top of the finished product.
-The recipe calls for 4 onions to be sliced and then sauteed until well-browned (not burnt!).
+The recipe calls for 4 onions to be sliced and then sauteed until well-browned and crisped but not burnt!
 To get that many onions to cook down to browned and caramelized takes a good half hour, stirring quite often.
 I was running the ragged edge on timing for the assembly and the onions were still nowhere near caramelized.
 I will keep that in mind for making it next time, possibly making this step earlier in the day rather than so close to assembly.

 |Kachche Gosht Biryani|